candidtim/candidtim.github.io/_posts/2026-06-16-rnd_profit_center.md

 description: >
   It took an AI revolution to firmly establish R&D as a profit center.
-Not because AI changed the economics of software development, but because it compressed the feedback loops enough to make the financial impact of engineering work visible.
+Not because AI changed the economics of software development, but because it makes the financial impact of engineering work more visible.
 Here is the argument, from P&L impact to LTV:CAC ratios.
 ---

 Traditionally, before SaaS became a thing, IT departments in non-software companies were largely considered cost centers.
 Unless you were a software consulting company, developers' salaries were an operating expense in the P&L.
-Navigating tough times financially?
-Need to cut costs?
-"What does this department do anyway?"
-Operating expenses are the first thing you look at.
-And by the way, this also explains the old-school cultural divide between software engineering and other departments.

 Later, the SaaS model changed this for good.
 If your product is a software, the department that builds it cannot be an operational cost anymore (not entirely